Vivianppmonky/Foursquare-data-collection/README.md

 # Foursquare-data-collection
-collect foursquare tips and venue information get tips from user timeline
+collect foursquare tips and venue information and get tips from user timeline